10 tips for tracing immigrant ancestors

-In genealogy, it's always best practice to start with what you know and move backward.
-Some of the best immigration discoveries come from finding your ancestor's parent's information in the records, the census, for example.
-But when working with travel records, it's important to have a clearly defined timeline created for your ancestor so that you can dive into the records more easily and narrow your search.
+In family history, it's always best practice to start with what you know and trace back from there.
+Some of the best migration discoveries come from finding your ancestor's parent's information in records.
+When working with travel records, it's important to have a clearly defined timeline created for your ancestor so that you can dive into your research right from start.

-Having an approximate date range of when your ancestor emigrated is key to starting your research so that you can narrow where to look.
+Having an approximate date range of when your ancestor emigrated is key to starting your research so that you can narrow where to loo

-It's also important to have a clear understanding of the location(s) of your immigrant ancestor because having your ancestor's location can help you narrow down your search since the naturalisation process may have occurred over multiple courts and locations.
+It's also important to have a clear understanding of where your immigrant ancestor went.
+It will help you narrow things down in cases where the naturalisation process may have occurred over multiple courts and locations.

-A great place to start before you dive headfirst into the records is to do a search around your house for clues that might point you in the right direction.
-Look for family bibles, heirlooms from another country, postcards, journals, books with inscriptions written in them, photographs, etc. Don't leave any stone unturned, you never know what may be the key to uncovering vital migration details about your ancestors.
+Search your house for clues that might tell you more about your family's travels.
+Look for family bibles, heirlooms from another country, postcards, journals, books with inscriptions written in them, photos, or old passports.
+Don't leave any stone unturned, you never know what may be the key to unlocking vital migration details.

-Narrowing dates can be a little bit more complex, so it's best to use the census records as a starting point.
-As with all records, keep in mind that some of the data might not be 100% accurate as the census data was collected verbally from the head of household and wasn't fact-checked by the enumerators.
+As with all records, keep in mind that some of the details might be worth taking with a pinch of salt.
+Historical census information was collected verbally from the head of household and wasn't fact-checked by the enumerators.

 US Census abbreviations

-If you can pinpoint where your immigrant ancestor lived before they immigrated to the United States, it will help you narrow your search.
-You can often find this information in records you've likely already searched previously.
-Church records, school records, marriage records, death records, gravestone inscriptions, etc. can all reveal hints about where your ancestor may have lived prior to journeying overseas.
-The census records can help you narrow down the country at least.
+If you can pinpoint where your immigrant ancestor lived before they moved, it will help you narrow your search as you explore records from their new country.
+You can often find this information in the records you've searched previously.
+For example, life events (births, deaths and marriages) can reveal where your ancestor may have lived prior to journeying overseas.
+While census records can help you identify the country at very least.

-Luckily for us genealogists, ship manifests were required during the period of mass emigration in the 19th and 20th centuries.
-If the record survived, it's likely that you'll find your ancestor in one of these lists.
-Passenger lists and the information you can learn from them varies as each shipping line had their own way of keeping record.
+Luckily for family historians, ship manifests were required during the period of mass migration in the 19th and 20th centuries.
+If the record survives, it's likely that you'll find your ancestor in one of these lists.
+The information you can learn from passenger lists varies as each shipping line had its own way of keeping records.

 Keep in mind that passenger lists are often kept in the country which your ancestor departed.
 If you have a general idea of when your ancestor immigrated, you can browse ship records by time period to try to lcoate them.

-Naturalisation records are the records associated with the process of becoming a citizen in the country they've decided to settle in.
-These records often include key details about your ancestors that you might not find anywhere else.
+Naturalizations are the records associated with the process your ancestor went through to become a citizen in the country they decided to settle in.
+These records often include key details about your ancestors that you might not find anywhere

-These records may also include extra ancestors for your family tree because they often include the family members of those who are applying for naturalisation.
-If your ancestor was born in the United States, for example, but their parents immigrated, you could find your citizen ancestor in US naturalisation records and those records could lead you to their parents who were applying for naturalisation.
+Naturalisations may also reveal extra ancestors for your family tree because they often include relatives of those who are applying for naturalisation.
+If a family member was born in the United States, for example, but their parents were not, their naturalisation could reveal where their parents came from.

 Naturalisation records are often more than one page long, so be sure to look through all the pages in the search results by clicking the "next page" button to see everything included in the record set.

-It's always a good rule of thumb to search for all the members of the family because these vital details might be in one of their records, but not the records of your ancestor in question.
-For example, your ancestor's hometown might be listed in their sister's marriage certificate, but not in any of their documents.
-Your ancestor's close, or even distant, relatives can provide additional clues to help you fit the pieces of the puzzle together.
+It's a good rule of thumb to search for all the members of a family in travel records because vital details could be hidden in any of their individual entries.
+For example, your ancestor's hometown might be listed in their sister's marriage certificate, but not in any of their own documents.
+Your ancestor's close or even distant relatives can provide additional clues to help you fit the pieces of the puzzle together.